• Skip to primary navigation

 How do I store the aloo gosht?

 The aloo gosht can stay in the refrigerator for up to 2 days.
-If you want to freeze it, do so before you add in the potatoes.
-When you're ready to eat it, defrost the curry on the stovetop and then cook the potatoes in it at that time.
+It can be frozen for up to 3 months, without the potatoes.
+When you're ready to eat, defrost the curry on the stovetop and then cook the potatoes in it.

 Other potato recipes you may like